slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On focus and time management

 Time itself, is not your limitation.
-Attention is.<br>
+Attention is.
 You’re not managing time, you're managing attention.

 > *'Do things in batch all at once.
 Interruption and switching between tasks costs too much.'*